openhab/openhab-addons/bundles/org.openhab.binding.wizlighting/README.md

 ## Discovery

-New bulbs are discovered only when they are first powered up and connect to the same network as the OpenHab instance.
+New bulbs can be discovered by scanning and may also be discovered by background discovery.
+All discovered bulbs will be assigned as 'Full Color' bulbs.
+Tunable and dimmable bulbs and smart plugs must be created manually.
-The bulbs must first have been set up using the WiZ iOS or Android app.
+The devices must first have been set up using the WiZ iOS or Android app.
-To get the binding to find your bulb, unplug it, wait several seconds, and plug it back in.
+If the binding cannot discover your device, try unplugging it, wait several seconds, and plug it back in.

 ## Binding Configuration